 “Pompeii continues to amaze us with its discoveries,” says Dr. Dario Franceschini, the Culture Minister of Italy.
 “And it will continue to be like this for years to come, with another 20 hectares to excavate.
-It shows that once can enhance the site and attract tourists from all over world at the same time as you are doing research.”
+It shows that one can enhance the site and attract tourists from all over world at the same time as you are doing research.”

 The light, graceful carriage made of beech wood sits atop large iron wheels; they are connected by what archaeologists say is an advanced mechanical system.
-Its seat has metal armrests and a backrest and is thought to have accommodated one or two individuals.
+Its seat has metal armrests and a backrest and is thought to have accommodated one to two individuals.

-Pompeii sees historic year of finds
+Pompeii sees historic year of findings

 The carriage is still richly decorated along both sides with alternating engraved bronze sheets and painted wooden panels; there is extensive decoration at the back of the vehicle, featuring three panels with bronze and tin medallions showing figurative scenes.